Packing for the Independent Traveller

 Use colour coded packing cells : You can buy these in lots of places and lots of sizes.
 We have these in a few sizes and everything goes in a stuff cell.
 They make packing easy and organisation even easier.
 We have some for clothes and some for bits.

-Watch for sharpes: If you are taking only hand luggage so all liquids must be no more than 100ml each and need to be in a plastic zip lock bag in the top of you pack to take out at check in and customs and you can’t take scissors or a pen knife.
+Watch for sharps and liquids: If you are taking only hand luggage all liquids must be no more than 100ml each and need to be in a plastic zip lock bag in the top of you pack to take out at check in and customs and you can’t take scissors (I manage round ended ones sometimes) or a pen knife.

 · 55L (10 kg) is great for most women and 65L (12kg) for men